Skip to content

 Great feedback.
 How to get it, and what to do with it.

-Moving forward is nearly always about building on what works and not arbitrarily binning your best techniques.
-It’s also about learning from experience and getting a reality check about the first impression you create at the start of an interview, and the impression you leave at the end.
-Just doing the same thing over and over and hoping for a different result won’t help you; making small, positive changes could.
+Progress is usually about building on what already works, not discarding your strengths.
+It is also about understanding the impression you make at the beginning of an interview and the one you leave at the end.
+Repeating the same approach and hoping for a different outcome rarely leads to success, but small, positive changes often do.

 Share this article